 Software programs that host multiple functionalities, from as complex as medical data management systems to as simple as portable health apps, cannot function alone.
-System integration is sometimes necessary to keep the programs running smoothly, and that often goes beyond integrating access to external EHR (electronic health records) database.
+System integration is sometimes necessary to keep the programs running smoothly, and that often goes beyond integrating access to an external EHR (electronic health records) database.

-For instance, mobile pharmacy apps need to be calibrated with online banking APIs and other digital payment services to process payments and orders.
+For instance, mobile pharmacy apps must be calibrated with online banking APIs and other digital payment services to process payments and orders.
 For ease of access, these programs can be linked to social media and email APIs, which allow first-time users to access services instantly without creating a new account.

 Telehealth software can maximize its demographic outreach by accommodating diverse platforms, from mobile and desktop to web and cross-platform.
 But, like all good things, there’s a caveat to watch out for.
 Making your custom solution compatible with multitudes of operating systems can be costly, so always design your telehealth software for platforms your target audience would most likely use.